-ALL BOOKS BELOW ARE AVAILABLE WITH RUSSIAN AND ENGLISH TEXT ON THE PAGES.
-50+ other languages also available at this website.
+THE FOLLOWING TITLES ARE AVAILABLE WITH RUSSIAN AND ENGLISH TEXT ON THE PAGES:

 Encouraging children to read Russian books or listening to Russian audio books will help them to learn a second language.

 Teachers frequently ask for suggestions on some of the best bilingual Russian books for children.
 Some popular stories that we offer in Russian are Farmer Duck, Goose Fables, and The Giant Turnip, which is an adaption of a humorous Russian folktale.
 Many of these books can become “Talking Books” when used with the PENpal Recorder Pen.

 Read on for some interesting information about the Russian language...

 Where is it spoken?
 Russian is the national language of Russia, as well as Belarus, Kazakhstan, Kyrgyzstan.
 It’s also widely used in other European countries like Ukraine, Latvia, and Estonia.
 Russian is one of the most widely spoken languages in the world.
 There are approximately 260 million speakers worldwide.
 It’s one of six official languages of the United Nations.